bhautik-at/kudos-ui/auth-implementation-plan.md

 ### Email OTP Authentication Flow

+#### Signup Flow

-1. User enters personal information (first name, last name, email) or just email for existing users
+1. User enters personal information (first name, last name, email)
+2. Backend generates a 4-digit OTP and sends it to the user's email
+3. User enters the OTP in the verification form
+4. OTP is verified by the backend
+5. Upon successful verification, user is authenticated and redirected to the dashboard

+#### Login Flow

+1. User enters email
 2. Backend generates a 4-digit OTP and sends it to the user's email
 3. User enters the OTP in the verification form
 4. OTP is verified by the backend